Friendly, Well Mannered, Devoted

 Helen Keller owned a little Boston named Phiz, after some of her classmates at Radcliffe College gave her the little guy

 If you think this little terrier breed might be perfect for your family, may I suggest that you do a little bit more research, just to be sure.

 You may want to download a copy of the official AKC Breed Standard or the breed's brochure available from the AKC Website.

-As always we thank you and appreciate your visit here.
+Here are a few good books that you might find helpful.
 Click on a book to read more about it.